 - Read your test’s instructions, know how many drops of the first two test liquids, and how much water you need.

-- Add the second, the total alkalinity test liquid, swirl to mix until the color is green
+- Add the second, the total alkalinity test liquid, and swirl to mix until the color is green.

-- Take the number of sulphuric acid drops, times 10, to tell you the total alkalinity.
-Eight drops mean an 80 total alkalinity, that is low, and 10 drops (100) is high.
+- Take the number of sulphuric acid drops and multiply by 10 to tell you the total alkalinity.
+Eight drops mean an 80 total alkalinity (measured in ppm), which is low, and ten drops (100) is on the higher end of the acceptable range.

 - Take action to raise or lower your alkalinity if needed.

-Use our alkalinity calculator to help you get in the ideal range.
+Use my alkalinity calculator to help you get in the ideal range.

 Testing for pH, Cyanuric Acid, Calcium Hardness, and Chlorine

 We’ve already discussed the importance of testing for chlorine and pH.
 Calcium hardness is also known as water hardness.
-Hard water can leave deposits on your pool, in your filter, and plumbing.
+Hard water can leave deposits on your pool, in your filter, and in the plumbing.

 Depending on the type of testing media, either strips or liquids, follow the directions outlined above for using your test kit.